Tre Cime di Lavaredo: Climate, flora and fauna

 The Sexten Dolomites are surrounded by other mountain ranges on all sides, and this sheltered location in the interior of the Alps provides relatively favorable climatic conditions considering the altitude.
 Nevertheless, when cold fronts pass the area, rapid weather changes with fog, wind and heavy rainfall can occur, even as snow, even in high summer.
 In shady gorges and under north walls, the snow can lie until late summer, sometimes all year round, even though there are no glaciers here.

 The alpine vegetation zone around Drei Zinnen is dominated by the raibl layer's alpine mats.
 The plateau around Lange Alm is one of the few areas with grazing land in the nature park.
 Alpines are strikingly flowery; examples of plants that thrive here are beard bell, edelweiss and Gentiana clusii.
 The alpine marmot is a numerous mammal; there are also hares and chamois.
 On the other hand, there are no ibex in the Sexten Dolomites.
 Of birds there are Rock ptarmigan, ravens and golden eagles, and also hubriscan often be found hunting at this altitude.
 Vipers, especially the black variety, can be found at the unusual (for reptiles) altitude of 2600 m.

 The vegetation on the vast clocks and on the southern flanks of the peaks is characterized by plants that are able to adapt to the constant movements of the stone clock.
-Examples of these are alpine cod mouth (Linaria alpina), French edible acid (Rumex scutatus), Thlaspi cepaeifolium, Potentilla nitida and alpine poppy (Papaver alpinum).
+Examples of these are alpine cod mouth (Linaria alpina), French sorrel (Rumex scutatus), Thlaspi cepaeifolium, Potentilla nitida and Alpine poppy (Papaver alpinum).
 In crevices are trickled Saxifraga squarrosa, cruciferous Kernera saxatilis, carnation Minuartia sedoides and the rare Paederota bonarota.
-In the steep, shady north walls there is hardly anyvascular plants; the most conspicuous vegetation is next to moss and low large carpets with blue-green bacteria, which appear especially on moist rock walls in the form of characteristic «ink lines».
+In the steep, shady north walls there are hardly any vascular plants; the most conspicuous vegetation is next to moss and low large carpets with blue-green bacteria, which appear especially on moist rock walls in the form of characteristic «ink lines».
 A mammal that moves all the way into the cliff areas is the snow field mouse (Chionomys nivalis).
-Insects (Tichodroma muraria) and alpine quays (Pyrrhocorax graculus) hunt insects here.
+Wallcreepers (Tichodroma muraria) and alpine choughs (Pyrrhocorax graculus), two bird species adapted to high mountain habitats, hunt insects here.